-The B4 was a pretty standard mask for the time – a the skirt had a single edge, metal clips for the strap that allowed for adjustment and a large, slightly oval glass.
-The B4 had one oddity – the strap which was a broad, single strap.
+The B4 was a pretty standard mask for the time – the skirt had a single edge, metal clips for the strap that allowed for adjustment and a large, slightly oval glass.
+The B4 had one oddity – the strap which was a very wide, single strap.
 Most were split straps.
 Oddly, the B4 could be had with either a plastic or a glass front.
 The plastic front had the VOIT logo impressed at the top edge.
 The glass was unmarked, not even tempered.

 The mask is assembled with a stainless steel ring held by a bolt with 2 knurled heads.

 The images below show my own B4 mask.
 The box is complete and near perfect, the mask is soft & pliable, the clips and strap are like new, the strap is original and like new and it comes with both faceplates – glass and plastic.
 No, it is NOT for sale.

 I’ve discussed the value of a B4.
 Its scarcity gives it an RR5 rating.